 - Speaker spotlight with a captivating quote

 - The contrast in CTA buttons, emphasizing the “Register Now” over the other buttons

-The combination of all of these email marketing best practices creates for a memorable and captivating piece of content.
-Emails like this one that help to drive event registration while also strengthening the event brand.
+The combination of all of these email marketing best practices creates a memorable and captivating piece of content.
+Emails like this one help drive event registration while also strengthening the event brand.

 Key takeaway: A combination of core design principles will yield the best email marketing results.

 In order to convey a message that the reader will remember, make sure your intention is clear and deliberate.
 If your intention is to have the reader register for the event, make that very clear in the email.
 Begin the message with an action verb, as shown in this example.
 By boldly telling readers to “save the date”, they know what the message is about and what the end goal is.
 Making the email very obvious in its intention is important for clearly conveying the message.